Moving goods from Northern Ireland to Great Britain

 In these circumstances, you are required to complete an export declaration.
 Import declarations are not required for goods moving directly from NI to GB.

-The export declaration raised on your behalf by the Trader Support Service (TSS) will also satisfy your safety and security obligations and thus you will not need to raise a separate Exit Summary Declaration (EXS).
+The export declaration raised on your behalf by the Trader Support Service (TSS) will also satisfy your safety and security obligations.
+You will not need to raise a separate Exit Summary Declaration (EXS).

 Sign up for the Trader Support Service to move goods into and out of Northern Ireland.